aquino-a/cacao/README.md

 ## _Messaging App_

-Cacao is a clone of a Korean chat app called Kakao.
+Cacao is a messaging app inpired by the Korean chat app, Kakao.
  This is the backend of the application.
  It was made using various [Spring](https://spring.io/projects/spring-boot) projects, [H2 Database](http://h2database.com/html/main.html),